-- Submit an electronic copy using the upload link on the course webpage (or go directly to https://hwupload.cs.txstate.edu) by 9:00am, Tuesday 4/10/2012 - 2.
-Submit a printout of the file at the beginning of class on Tues 4/10/2012.
-Please print your name on the front page, staple if there is more than one page.
+- 1. Submit an electronic copy using the Assignments tool on the TRACS website for this class (tracs.txstate.edu).
+Submit the .cpp file, (NOT a .cbp file!). - 2.
+Submit a printout of the source file at the beginning of class on the day the assignment is due.
+Please print your name on the front page, and staple if there is more than one page.